foundation/foundation-sites/docs/pages/flex-grid.md

 ### Horizontal Alignment

 Columns can be aligned the same way you would align text in a paragraph.
-By default, all columns align to the left (or the right in RTL), but this can be overridden with by adding the `.align-[dir]` class to the flex row.
+By default, all columns align to the left (or the right in right-to-left), but this can be overridden with by adding the `.align-[dir]` class to the flex row.

 <p>
   <a class="" data-open-video="13:32"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>